ygkn/kokuban/README.md

 | Color6 | `#945FC5` | `#AE63E9` |
 | Color7 | `#D89B25` | `#FFAA2B` |
 | Color8 | `#D8E2D7` | `#FFFFFF` |

+# Editors / Terminals

+Not yet but coming soon!

+Your favorite editor or terminal isn't listed?
+See [Contribution guide](#creating-kokuban-color-scheme-on-your-editor).

+# Contribution

+## Creating kokuban color scheme on your editor.

+1. Create repository you own.
+2. Write setting to your editor.
+3. Link to this repository from your repository README.
+4. Fork this and add your repository to [Editors / Terminals](#editors--terminals), then send Pull Request!